desmosinc/policies/faqs.md

 <h2 id="free">Q. How is your service free?
 Are you making money from advertising?</h2>

 A. No!
 Desmos’s business model is built around paid partnerships with publishers, assessment companies, educational institutions and other commercial partners (Interested?
 Check out [www.desmos.com/partners](/partners)).
+Our [API Terms of Service](api-terms) applies to these partners.
 We will never profit from third-party advertising to students or selling personal data about students.
 Specifically, we pledge that:

 - We will never allow third-party advertising on our student-facing websites or apps.
 - We will never sell personal data collected on our student-facing websites or apps, or authorize third parties to collect data to be used for targeted advertising on Desmos’s products.